A wide choice of hotels offer to you, but which part?

 Sukhumvit lively but convenient

 One of the longest avenue in the world.
 Heavy traffic, very lively, popular with expats and tourists, residential area.
-Convenient for BTS stations, and MRT Asok, popular Terminal 21, shopping, restaurants, Sukhumvit is one of the hot spots for nightlife, but distant from the historical center.
+Convenient for BTS stations, and MRT Asok, popular Terminal 21 commercial center, shopping, restaurants, Sukhumvit is one of the hot spots for nightlife, but distant from the historical center.

 Central location, one of the major local market, cheap clothing hub, and street vendors, in walking distance to major malls, Klong Saen Saep long-tails boat pier, BTS is at 15 minutes walk, Bustling on daytime but Pratunam is quiet in the night.